-- 1. Submit the new Rent Comparability Grid (HUD Form 92273-S8) and other materials required in this Chapter (Appendix 9-2-2).
-Owners must require RCS appraisers preparing the reports to do so in accordance with the guidance in Sections 9-8 through 9-13 of this Chapter, but should follow instructions provided in HUD Notice H 97-14 to determine which units must be included in the RCS. - 2.
-Ask to use non-Section 8 units at the Section 8 project to set the market rent ceiling instead of performing an RCS if the project meets all the conditions in Section 9-6.
-B of this Chapter for all unit types for which HUD Notice H 97-14 requires a HUD Form 92273 rent comparison.
-The owner must submit a request in the format shown in Appendix 9-4, but should delete references to renewals and instead refer to rent comparisons required by HUD Notice H 97-14 (also substitute rent comparisons for references to renewals when reading Section 9-6).
+- 1. Submit the Rent Comparability Grid, RCS Submittal Cover Letter, an Initial Screening Checklist, a Detailed Screening Checklist, a Rent Grid Analysis Checklist, and a Certification of Substantive Reviewer.
+The Owner must require the RCS appraiser preparing the reports to do so in accordance with the guidance in Sections 9-8 through 9-13 and must follow the instructions provided in Fiscal Year 1997 Annual Adjustment Factor (AAF) Requirements (Notice H 97-14) to determine which units must be included in the RCS. - 2.
+Submit the Request to Renew Using Non-Section 8 Units in the Section 8 Project as a Market Rent Ceiling (Form HUD-9629), deleting references to renewals and instead referring to rent comparisons required by Notice H 97-14.
+In order to use this method, the project must meet all the conditions in paragraph 9-6.B of this Chapter for all unit types for which Notice H 97-14 requires the use of Estimates of Market Rent by Comparison, substituting references to renewals with references to rent comparisons when reading Section 9-6.

-Other provisions of HUD Notice H 97-14, (e.g., adding initial difference to the rent resulting from the analysis in Paragraph 1 or 2 above), still apply and HUD Notice H 97-14 determines which units the RCS must cover.

-Note: "Initial difference" is the dollar amount by which the initial Section 8 contract rents exceeded the original comparable rents (or the Fair Market Rents if they were originally used instead of comparables).
-The owner must submit evidence of the initial difference which existed in the initial contract rents.
+Other provisions of Notice H 97-14 (e.g., adding initial difference to the rent resulting from the analysis in paragraph 1 or 2 above), still apply, and Notice H 97-14 determines which units the RCS must cover.
+"Initial difference" means the dollar amount by which the initial Section 8 contract rents exceeded the original comparable rents (or the Fair Market Rents, if they were originally used instead of comparables).
+The Owner must submit evidence of the initial difference.

-D. This Chapter does not apply to market rent analyses required in processing of applications for FHA insurance.
+E. This Chapter does not apply to market rent analyses required in the processing of applications for FHA insurance.

-9-3 ROAD MAP TO CHAPTER NINE
+9-3.
+ROAD MAP TO CHAPTER NINE

-The table below provides a road map to the various stakeholders - owners, RCS appraisers, and reviewers comprising both initial and substantive reviewers.
-Besides focusing on the relevant Sections and Appendices highlighted in the table below, HUD recommends that all preparers and users of RCSs review the entire Chapter Nine and Appendices to ensure compliance with all requirements for the respective Section 8 contract renewal.
+The table below provides a road map to Owners, RCS appraisers, and reviewers (both initial and substantive reviewers).
+Besides focusing on the relevant Sections and Appendices highlighted in the table below, HUD recommends that all preparers and users of Rent Comparability Studies review the entire Chapter Nine and its Appendices to ensure compliance with all requirements for the respective Section 8 contract renewal.